astronomer/docs/learn/airflow-databricks.md

 ## Prerequisites

 - The [Astro CLI](https://docs.astronomer.io/astro/cli/overview).
 - Access to a Databricks workspace.
 See [Databricks' documentation](https://docs.databricks.com/getting-started/index.html) for instructions.
-You can use any workspace that has access to the [Databricks workflows](https://docs.databricks.com/workflows/index.html) feature with a user having permissions to create notebooks and Databricks jobs.
-You can use any underlying cloud service and a [14-day free trial](https://www.databricks.com/try-databricks) is available.
+You can use any workspace that has access to the [Databricks Workflows](https://docs.databricks.com/workflows/index.html) feature.
+You will need a user with permissions to create notebooks and Databricks jobs.
+You can use any underlying cloud service, and a [14-day free trial](https://www.databricks.com/try-databricks) is available.
 - Access to an [object storage supported by the Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/supported_file.html).
-This tutorial uses an [AWS S3](https://aws.amazon.com/s3/) bucket, if you are using a different object storage you will need to make changes to the Databricks notebook code and the DAG code that is shown.
+This tutorial uses an [AWS S3](https://aws.amazon.com/s3/) bucket.
 - Access to a [relational database supported by the Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/supported_databases.html).
 This tutorial uses [PostgreSQL](https://www.postgresql.org/).

 ## Step 1: Configure your Astro project